ColinGilbert/noobwerkz-engine/README.md

 ```
 A highly tunable gradient mapping shader by default.
 Comes with three XY-tileable textures blended into one.
 Triplanar shader for non-UV mapped objects.
 Texture reads are kept to a minimum (3) by using the gradient mapping technique.
-Provides clean interfaces over to those libraries and tools on top via both a scripting API for quick scene setups or a C++ level API for extension.
+Provides clean interfaces over to those libraries and tools on top via both a scripting API for quick scene setups or a C++ level API for fast runtimes (or) extension.
 ```

 Currently brings in (among others):